 Step 5- Make the discussion conversational

-It is crucial that you make the meeting conversational rather than one-way communication to allow the employee to share thoughts on how they can improve going forward.
-Make sure to document the employee’s thoughts on the company copy of the warning letter.
+It is crucial that you make the meeting conversational rather than one-way communication to allow the employees to share thoughts on how they can improve going forward.
+Make sure to document the employee’s thoughts on the company copy of the letter.

 Step 6- Sign the letter

-All three parties, the employee, the HR representative, and the manager, should sign the written warning letter at the meeting.
+All three parties—the employee, the HR representative, and the manager—should sign the letter at the meeting.
 In some cases, the employee might refuse to sign the letter.
-In such cases, the manager and the HR representative should go ahead and sign the document, then the employee’s reasons for refusing to sign it should be noted down.
+In such cases, the manager and the HR representative should go ahead and sign the document, and then the employee’s reasons for refusing to sign it should be noted down.

 Step 7- Making copies